negahama/NegahamaOrg.CodePrism/README.md

 This extension is for these cases, _this extension manage these meta-data associated with code without modifying the code._

-In fact, Code Prism is not just for source code, it is for all documents. so it allows you to leave the necessary comments on all kinds of documents(.md, .json, etc.) as well as the source code
+In fact, the Code Prism is not just for source code, it is for all documents. so it allows you to leave the necessary comments on all kinds of documents(.md, .json, etc.) as well as the source code

-Code Prism is basically a code review program. but it's simple to use and includes useful features for code analysis.
+The Code Prism is basically a code review program. but it's simple to use and includes useful features for code analysis.

 **_Enjoy!_**